Videars/Statistics/another-page.md

 ---

 # Research
 >Definition of statistics.
 What is a data set?
 From the observation units to the dataset attributes and values.
-Interesting application of statistics in cybersecurity.

 Statistics is the science of collecting, processing, analyzing, presenting and interpreting data.\
 It is a science because it founds itself on a systematic body of knowledge made by axioms, theorems and mathematical ideas like differential and integral calculus, linear algebra, and probability theory.
 Statistics are used in virtually all scientific disciplines such as the physical and social sciences, as well as in business, the humanities, government and manufacturing.\